 Cannabis seed also contains a trove of essential amino acids, vitamins, calcium, magnesium, and more.
-Opting to eat raw cannabis is good for you, too—uncooked cannabis is an excellent source of Vitamins K and C, iron, fiber, and folate.
+Opting to eat raw cannabis is right for you, too—uncooked marijuana is an excellent source of Vitamins K and C, iron, fiber, and folate.

-While adding a dash of cannabis to your smoothie or even your morning cup of tea may sound like fun, infusing butter or oil with cannabis is the most common method of cooking with cannabis.
-When cooking with marijuana, it is essential to understand the chemical composition of the plant, mainly the difference between psychoactive THC and its non-psychoactive precursor THCa.
+Adding a dash of cannabis to your smoothie or even your morning cup of tea sure sounds like fun.
+However, infusing butter or oil with cannabis is the most common method of cooking with cannabis.
+When cooking with marijuana, it is essential to understand the chemical composition of the plant.
+Mainly the difference between psychoactive THC and its non-psychoactive precursor THCa.

-For one to feel the psychoactive effects of THC, the THCa in cannabis must be converted to THC in a chemical heating process called decarboxylation.
+For one to feel the psychoactive effects of THC, the THCa in cannabis must be converted to THC in a chemical heating process.
+This is called decarboxylation.
 By heating the plant material and cooking it with a fat, the decarboxylation process gets initiated.
-This, in turn, converts the THCa in your cannabis into a THC-rich concentrate that is ready to infuse your next batch of edibles.
+This, in turn, converts the THCa in your cannabis into a THC-rich concentrate.
+It’s then all ready to infuse your next batch of edibles.